Posts Tagged ‘Portland Pizza’

 If I was writing this piece from the heart, I’d tell a tale of a young newlywed couple that created an establishment five years ago, built with equal parts of love, restaurant knowledge, family recipes, and hospitality-centric personalities.
 But if I wrote it that way, I doubt I would motivate you to try Twilight, and this morning, that’s my goal – to get you in there.
 If I can get you in their front door, there is no doubt in my mind that you’ll return over and over again.

 Don and Morgan visited our table several times to talk about their passion, their methods, their ingredients, and their hopes and dreams for the future.
-My dining companion for the night was our dear family friend Gigi Petery, former personal chef and future psychologist.
+My dining companion for the night was our hottie friend Gigi Petery, former personal chef and future psychologist.